aristanetworks/atd-public/topologies/datacenter/labguides/source/aa-cvp_upgrade.rst

 #.
 Start the CVP upgrade Process

-    * ssh to cvp the server, navigate to /tmp/upgrade
+    * SSH to cvp the server, navigate to /tmp/upgrade

       .. code-block:: shell